oceanbase/oceanbase/README.md

 # What is OceanBase Database

-OceanBase is a distributed relational SQL database built from scratch.
-It is highly scalable, resilient and can take on both transactional and analytical workloads, and it is highly compatible with MySQL syntax and features.
-OceanBase can be deployed on virtual machines in any cloud or physical hosts on-premise.
-Meanwhile, since it is a multi-tenant cluster, users can achieve database resource pooling and improve their efficiency.
+OceanBase Database is a native distributed relational database.
+It is developed entirely by Ant Group.
+OceanBase Database is built on a common server cluster.
+Based on the Paxos protocol and its distributed structure, OceanBase Database provides high availability and linear scalability.
+OceanBase Database is not dependent on specific hardware architectures.

 ## Core features

 - Scalable OLTP
    - Linear scalability by adding nodes to the cluster
-   - Continuous availability with Paxos-based regional disaster tolerance
    - Partition-level leader distribution and transparent data shuffling
-   - Convert distributed transactions across multi-node into local transactions via "table group" technology
+   - Optimized performance for distributed transaction through "table group" technology
-   - Highly concurrent updates on hot row through early lock release (ELR)
+   - High concurrency updates on hot row through early lock release (ELR)
-   - Nearly unlimited connections in one instance on scalable nodes through decoupled session & thread
+   - 80000+ connections per node and unlimited connections in one instance through multi threads and coroutines
    - Prevent silent data corruption (SDC) through multidimensional data consistency checksum
    - No.1 in TPC-C benchmark with 707 million tpmC
 - Operational OLAP
    - Process analytical tasks in one engine, no need to migrate data to OLAP engine
    - Analyze large amounts of data on multiple nodes in one OceanBase cluster with MPP architecture
    - Advanced SQL engine with CBO optimizer, distributed execution scheduler and global index
-   - Fast data loading through parallel DML, and with 50% storage cost under compression in most cases
+   - Fast data loading through parallel DML, and with only 50% storage cost under compression
-   - No.2 in TPC-H 30,000 GB benchmark with 15.26 million QphH
+   - Broke world record with 15.26 million QphH in TPC-H 30TB benchmark in 2021
 - Multi-tenant
    - Create multiple tenants (instances) in one OceanBase cluster with isolated resource and access
    - Multidimensional and transparently scale up/out for each tenant, and scaling up takes effect immediately